 Analysis

 Analysis followed the same procedure as Experiment 1.
 First, we looked at what proportion of trials individuals chose the correct cup (the open-baited cup) as well as what proportion of trials individuals performed the peeking behaviours.
 This was analysed by performing t-tests to look at the average scores and levels of peeking compared to chance.
-Multiple generalized linear mixed models (GLMMs) were then conducted to further analyse the data.
+Multiple GLMMs were then conducted to further analyse the data.
 Following any significant results from the GLMMs we ran further multiple comparison post hoc tests.

 As in Experiment 1, we first looked for any effect of occlusion on the peeking frequency of the monkeys.
 We took the proportion of trials where participants peeked as our dependent variable (DV) and ran a paired t-test to look for any significant differences in peeking between visible and occluded trials.
-Following this, we ran a GLMM with binomial error structure and logit link function with the proportion of trials with peeks as the DV and the test predictor variables trial number and occlusion condition.
-The model was stable for all fixed effects and overdispersion appeared to be no issue (dispersion parameter: 0.88).
+Following this, we ran a GLMM with binomial error structure and logit link function with the peeks as the DV and the test predictor variables trial number and occlusion condition.

 Next, to look for any effect of baiting configuration on the frequency of peeking, we ran three separate GLMMs with binomial error structure and logit link function with the test predictor variables trial number and baiting configuration.
-For the first GLMM (GLMM5a) we used the proportion of trials with any peek as the DV, for the second GLMM (GLMM5b) we used the proportion of trials with peeks above the barrier as the DV, and for the third GLMM (GLMM5c) we used the proportion of trials with peeks below the barrier as the DV.
-All of the models were stable for all fixed effects and overdispersion appeared to be no issue (dispersion parameter any peek: 0.4; above peeks: 0.41; below peeks: 0.7).
+For the first GLMM (GLMM5a) we used any peek as the DV, for the second GLMM (GLMM5b) we used peeks above the barrier as the DV, and for the third GLMM (GLMM5c) we used peeks below the barrier as the DV.

 Following this, to look for any effect of an interaction between the baiting configuration and the occlusion condition on the monkey’s cup choice, we ran a GLMM with binomial error structure and logit link function with cup choice (correct or incorrect) as the DV and the test predictor variables trial number and an interaction between baiting configuration and occlusion condition.
-The model was stable for all fixed effects and overdispersion appeared to be no issue (dispersion parameter: 0.99).
 To follow up on the results of this GLMM we performed two further GLMMs to look at the effects of baiting configuration for visible and occluded trials separately.
 Firstly we split the data into the two occlusion conditions and then for each condition ran a separate GLMM with binomial error structure and logit link function with cup choice (correct or incorrect) as the DV and the test predictor variables trial number and baiting configuration.
-Both of the models were stable for all fixed effects and overdispersion appeared to be no issue (dispersion parameter occluded: 1.02; visible: 0.94).
+All reported models were stable for all fixed effects.

 Finally, we were interested to look at the effect of peeking of cup choice.
 We ran one-sample t-tests to look at the average proportion of trials correct against chance when peeking had and hadn’t been performed.
 Then we ran a two-sample t-test to compare the average proportion of trials correct between trials where peeking had and hadn’t been performed.